RRR: Screenings and statistics

 In November 2021, The Times of India reported that RRR would premiere on over 10,000 screens worldwide, the "highest for an Indian film".
 In India, the film was estimated to show on over 2,300 screens, with the Telugu version premiering on over 1,000 screens.
 The Hindi version was reported to showcase on over 793 screens and the Tamil version on over 291 screens.
 The Kannada and Malayalam-dubbed versions were scheduled for 66 and 62 screens, respectively.
-The film was set to show on over 1,000 screens in the United Kingdom, including BFI IMAX, the largest cinema screen in the United Kingdom.
 The film was slated to screen at over 1,150 locations in the United States in around 3,000 theatres and 1,000-odd multiplexes across the country, which was claimed to be a record for an Indian film.

 The film was planned to be released in IMAX, 3D and Dolby Cinema.
 According to trade sources, the film would screen in over 21 IMAX screens in India and over 100 IMAX theatres overseas, a first for an Indian film.
-RRR is also the first Indian film to be released in Dolby Cinema in overseas theatres.
-Sarigama Cinemas, which distributed the film in the United States, planned the film's premiere in large-format resolution DCP at Cinemark XD, also a first for an Indian film.

 On 1 June 2022, RRR was screened in over 100 theatres across the United States for a one night event called "#encoRRRe".
-The film was re-released by Variance Films and Potentate Films, in association with its original distributors — Sarigama Cinemas and Rafter Creations.
 Speaking to Deadline Hollywood, Dylan Marchetti of Variance Films said that "With more than 250 films coming out of India annually, RRR could be a gateway drug".
 In his review of the film Nashville Scene's Jason Shawhan wrote about the event that "the nationwide encore of RRR is American audiences reaching with outstretched arms to something so exciting and rock-solid entertaining that its success already happened without insular traditional media even mentioning it.
 This isn't America dipping a toe in Indian cinema — it's a victory lap".

-In June 2022, London-based Prince Charles Cinema announced that it will re-release the film on popular demand on 3, 5, and 29 July and 8 August 2022.
+In June 2022, London-based Prince Charles Cinema announced that it will re-release the film on popular demand on 3, 5, and 29 July and 8 August 2022, with additional screenings that September.
 RRR was screened at the TCL Chinese Theatre on 30 September 2022 in IMAX as part of "From Tollywood to Hollywood: The Spectacle & Majesty of S.S.
-Rajamouli" program of 10th Beyond Festival organized by American Cinematheque in partnership with IMAX, Variance Films, Potentate Films and the Indian Film Festival of Los Angeles.
+Rajamouli" program of 10th Beyond Festival organised by American Cinematheque in partnership with IMAX, Variance Films, Potentate Films and the Indian Film Festival of Los Angeles.

 RRR was screened at the 53rd International Film Festival of India under the Indian panorama section, in November 2022.

+RRR has been subtitled into 15 different languages.